No matter how careful you are, accidents can happen when you least expect them.

 But with accidents that are covered by your plan, your coverage goes with you from start to finish.

 Your dependent children can benefit from accident insurance, too.
-If the plan has a child organized sports benefit, if your active tyke gets hurt playing their favorite organized sport, your benefit payout may be increased by 20% to help cover the costs.
+If the plan has a child organized sports benefit, and your active tyke gets hurt playing their favorite organized sport, your benefit payout may be increased by 20% to help cover the costs.

 What isn’t covered by individual accident insurance?